 Person and Account field mapping uses the same process with a slightly different layout.
 Your SalesLoft Account column contains the standard SalesLoft field name.
-To the right of the SalesLoft Account field, you can view the Salesforce Account field information and edit the field mapping for default fields.
-You can also add custom fields to map to Salesforce fields that do not exist in SalesLoft.
+To the right of the SalesLoft Account field, you can view the CRM Account field information and edit the field mapping for default fields.
+You can also add custom fields to map to your CRM fields that do not exist in SalesLoft.

 Follow the instructions below to map your fields.
 For this example, we will map the Domain Account field:

-- Connect SalesLoft to your Salesforce Main Connector account or a Salesforce Sandbox.
+- Connect SalesLoft to your CRM Main Connector account or a Salesforce Sandbox.